Last updated on November 2nd, 2023 at 10:33 pm

 Use this turkey cooking time calculator:

-To help you cook the perfect (and safe-to-eat) turkey this year, Instacart created this TURKEY COOKING TIME CALCULATOR.
+To help you cook the perfect (and safe-to-eat) turkey this year, use this

 The calculator takes into account your turkey’s weight and the level-of-doneness you prefer, so that you can focus on what really matters — making memories with your flock.